A (No) Crash-Course in Fixed Crits: Racing Fyxation Open

 I woke up expecting my legs to be completely worn out, anticipating the need to forfeit my entry fee and rest.
 Surprisingly, my knee and legs felt surprisingly fresh as I slowly pedaled to get breakfast and coffee.
 Today I’d be better prepared: bringing a greater assortment of Shot Blocks (Margarita flavor for extra sodium in the heat and caffeinated ones for a boost of energy) plus something I’d learned from watching the women’s Pro road race.
 I’d always wondered what the long pocket at the back of our skin suit’s neck was for - it was too small to fit sunglasses, but was the perfect size to slip a sock full of ice to cool down in the 90+ degree heat.

 We headed over to the course, located outside of Goose Island Brewery.
 Today’s loop would be much simpler, lacking the uphills and narrow turns, but still providing the same struggle.
 We lugged our bikes and equipment over to a shady spot on the sidewalk near friends.
 I started my strategic consumption of Shot Blocks and rolled out to find a place to warm up, spinning around another small parking lot at increasing speeds as the road racers sped by along the course.
-I headed back to our spot and as the announcer called the course open for a lap before our race, put together my sock of ice to keep cool.
+I headed back to our spot and as the announcer called the course open for a lap before our race and put together my sock of ice to keep cool.

 Three, two, one, go.
 We took off and clipped in and while my first instinct was to settle further back, where I thought I “belonged” as a second-time crit racer, I settled into sixth.
 As the back of the pack started to drop back, I surged ahead.
 Once we lost the leaders, it would all be over.
 I’d overheard the lead pack from yesterday discuss their strategy to rotate positions in 30-second pulls and settled into a relatively comfortable fifth.